gariem/reveal/docs/usage.md

 ### Full samplesheet

-The pipeline will auto-detect whether a sample is single- or paired-end using the information provided in the samplesheet.
-The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 3 columns to match those defined in the table below.

-A final samplesheet file consisting of both single- and paired-end data may look something like the one below.
-This is for 6 samples, where `TREATMENT_REP3` has been sequenced twice.
+The tracks and capture/regions sections can have as many tracks as needed.
+The slops argument is required to generate images including n position to both sides of the capture regions.
+Additional IGV options can be added, but the below ones are recommended:

 ```console
 reveal: